 Play Handball 2023 Holiday Camp Report

-More in this category: From Kenya to Leipzig: Youth Coach Brian attends the International Handball Coaching Course » Exciting Highlights from the PLAY HANDBALL Supercup in Nairobi » Start of Handball and Volunteer Season » Play Handball Supercup in Kenya » Our volunteers Paul, Konrad and Henning in Tansania » PlayHandball at the weltwärts conference in Kigali, Rwanda » Interview with Nicola Scholl, about her project trip to Botswana, Zimbabwe and Kenya. » Midterm Seminars in Botswana and Kenya » TYCE Holiday Activities » Friendly Tournament at the Observatory Junior School » Sport Day in Utawala, Kenya » Volunteer Arrival and PlayHandball in Botswana » PlayHandball as part of the GloKnoCo Project in Brighton » Sophia tells about her first weeks in Kenya » Martin Bergers handball experience in Africa » Linah tells about her experiences as a participant of the Trilateral Youth Coaches Encounter » Mid-term seminar with our weltwaerts-volunteers » Martin Berger inspires with handball in Kenya » Simon tells of his experiences as a volunteer in Juja » Kick-off-Weekend of the Trilateral Youth Coaches Exchange » Re-launch of the Weltwärts Volunteer Program in Kenya and South Africa. » Community Talk with Mike from Pendo Amani in Juja, Kenya » Handball is growing in Kisumu County – 17 teams at first county tournament in by EmpowerGirlsPlus » Online Talks “Handball without Borders” » Play Handball Corona Aid helps over 1000 people in South Africa and Kenya. » PlayHandball’s first Online Course offers opportunities for learning and interaction. » Update PHKE: In every challenge there is always something we can do as a sport for development organisation » Léon reports from his experience as volunteer by our partner organisation Empower Gils Plus in Kisumu, Kenia » Jasper is one of the first volunteers in Kenya and reports from his experience » German Handball Stars are so polite – Kenian Play Handball Coordinator travels to Germany » PendoAmani in Kenya & PLAY HANDBALL initiate Handball After School Program » “I am, You are, We are South Africa!” – Ubomi Children Camp July 2019 » Play Handball Volunteer Programme extends to Kenya » Supercup inspires over 450 children in Africa » Play Handball Supercup 2018 in Benoni » Super handball action at the Sinaba Stadium in Daveyton » Karibu Kenya!
+More in this category: Shaping Futures Through Handball – Pilot Project in Nkubu, Kenya » From Kenya to Leipzig: Youth Coach Brian attends the International Handball Coaching Course » Exciting Highlights from the PLAY HANDBALL Supercup in Nairobi » Start of Handball and Volunteer Season » Play Handball Supercup in Kenya » Our volunteers Paul, Konrad and Henning in Tansania » PlayHandball at the weltwärts conference in Kigali, Rwanda » Interview with Nicola Scholl, about her project trip to Botswana, Zimbabwe and Kenya. » Midterm Seminars in Botswana and Kenya » TYCE Holiday Activities » Friendly Tournament at the Observatory Junior School » Sport Day in Utawala, Kenya » Volunteer Arrival and PlayHandball in Botswana » PlayHandball as part of the GloKnoCo Project in Brighton » Sophia tells about her first weeks in Kenya » Martin Bergers handball experience in Africa » Linah tells about her experiences as a participant of the Trilateral Youth Coaches Encounter » Mid-term seminar with our weltwaerts-volunteers » Martin Berger inspires with handball in Kenya » Simon tells of his experiences as a volunteer in Juja » Kick-off-Weekend of the Trilateral Youth Coaches Exchange » Re-launch of the Weltwärts Volunteer Program in Kenya and South Africa. » Community Talk with Mike from Pendo Amani in Juja, Kenya » Handball is growing in Kisumu County – 17 teams at first county tournament in by EmpowerGirlsPlus » Online Talks “Handball without Borders” » Play Handball Corona Aid helps over 1000 people in South Africa and Kenya. » PlayHandball’s first Online Course offers opportunities for learning and interaction. » Update PHKE: In every challenge there is always something we can do as a sport for development organisation » Léon reports from his experience as volunteer by our partner organisation Empower Gils Plus in Kisumu, Kenia » Jasper is one of the first volunteers in Kenya and reports from his experience » German Handball Stars are so polite – Kenian Play Handball Coordinator travels to Germany » PendoAmani in Kenya & PLAY HANDBALL initiate Handball After School Program » “I am, You are, We are South Africa!” – Ubomi Children Camp July 2019 » Play Handball Volunteer Programme extends to Kenya » Supercup inspires over 450 children in Africa » Play Handball Supercup 2018 in Benoni » Super handball action at the Sinaba Stadium in Daveyton » Karibu Kenya!
 Play Handball Supercup in Kisumu » Handball for UNSDG13 Climate Action – Workshop & Clean-Up » Handball is a new sport in the farming area of Piketberg » First ever PLAY HANDBALL Junior Cup in Stellenbosch » PLAY HANDBALL starts in Kenya in 2017 » SolarWorld powers Handball in South Africa » GIRLS HANDBALL DAY – TRAIN WITH THE PROS PROMOTING fun, health, passion and multi-cultural cohesion » Halftime for the handball development project of the German Olympic Sports Confederation in partnership with the South African Handball Federation in the Western Cape »

 Previous Post Adopt-A-Club launches fundraising campaign for the Bo-Kaap Handball Club